The friendly five

 Also in the community centre were the two mayoral rivals – Aksel Bech and mayor Jacqui Church who are going head-to-head for the second time – and candidates for the Waikato seat on the regional council – Rhys Craig, Gary McGuire, Noel Smith and Pamela Storey.

-The division is easy enough to spot.
+*The division is easy enough to spot.
 It’s steady as she goes in one camp, and time for change in the other.
-Church has the backing of one Tamahere-Woodlands councillor, Crystal Beavis, Bech is backed by the other.
+Bech has the backing of one Tamahere-Woodlands councillor, Mike Keir, though while Crystal Beavis speaks positively about the work of the last three years, she has remained neutral in terms of the mayoral race.

 ACT contender Peter Mayall and Mark Manson, who brings extensive management experience to the table, round off the five.